 American lines, the SD70M-2.
 This locomotive was essentially the DC

-version of the SD70ACe employing General Motors' model AR20AB generator instead of the TA17/CA7A alternator.
-Thus far the locomotive as been ordered by Canadian National
+version employing General Motors' model AR20AB generator instead of the TA17/CA7A alternator.
+Ultimately, it sold to only three railroads; the Canadian National

 EMD's three demonstrators of this variant went to CIT Financial as

 leasing units.
 Dimensionally, the SD70ACe is 74 feet, 3 inches length